Posted September 27th, 2018.

 Many attempt to explain away fraternities’ bad reputations by placing the blame on a few individuals.
 At Yale in particular, we have heard students say that only some fraternities are “bad,” not all.
 It’s time we recognize that Greek organizations are structurally flawed, that any social organization that, in 2018, would deny an applicant on the basis of gender is gravely outdated and is sexist at its core.
 It is true that some Yale fraternities have had horrendous sexual assault and harassment scandals while others have not.
 But all of Yale’s fraternities entertain a coed population at parties conceived of and run by all-male leadership.
 At its best, this phenomenon promotes male supremacy and sexual harassment, stigmatizes and alienates queer students and excludes nonbinary identity altogether.
 At its worst, this phenomenon has not only proven seriously dangerous for current Yale students but inculcates norms of sexual violence in men who will go on to fill positions in the most lucrative industries and influential offices.

 Yale’s inaction so far cannot be attributed to anything other than deliberate indifference.
 Even as our university celebrates 50 years of undergraduate coeducation, it turns a blind eye to the indignities women and other marginalized students face with staggering frequency.
-We filed our complaints with the CHRO to challenge the assumed legitimacy of a system which disenfranchises us personally, subjects us to pervasive sexual harassment and assault and undermines the promise of equal opportunity on this campus.
+We filed our complaints with the CHRO to challenge the assumed legitimacy of a system that disenfranchises us personally, subjects us to pervasive sexual harassment and assault and undermines the promise of equal opportunity on this campus.
 Yale College opened its gates to women nearly 50 years ago.
 It’s time to protect the students inside.

 The students are represented by Sanford Heisler Sharp’s Chairman David Sanford and attorneys David Tracey and Albert Powell.